14 Kickass Virtual Team Building Activities for 2023

 • Hey Jude - The Beatles (Technically, you can’t go wrong with any Beatles song.)

-• I Want It That Way - BSB
+• I Want It That Way - Backstreet Boys

 • Wonderwall - Oasis

-But no matter what you choose, the idea is to foster a more entertaining work environment and take the mundane out of your average workday.
+But no matter your choice, the goal is to foster a more entertaining work environment and eliminate the mundane from your average workday.
+Who knows?
+You might just find your team’s singing skills warrant a talent show at future virtual gatherings.

-Scavenger hunts are a popular virtual team building game and need no introduction.
+A scavenger hunt is a popular virtual team building game that needs no introduction.
 While you can use team chat apps like Slack or extensions like Donut to post photos to the clues, we recommend using a video chat app for a better experience.

-The rules for the virtual scavenger hunt are simple: the first person to find the item gets a point, and the highest scorer on the leaderboard wins the game.
+The rules for this virtual game are simple: the first person to find the item earns a point, and the highest scorer on the leaderboard wins.

 Start the hunt by giving the clues.
 The item they have to find is irrelevant and random.
 The participants only need to show the item on the screen to score points.